 All photographs are Copyright the photographer or Project 2020, LLC Permission granted for personal, non-profit, DX Club / Foundation, DX Bulletin, government, or student use – with proper credit/citation.
 Commercial use by permission only.
 VP8PJ equipment sponsors may use any photograph(s).

 This access to the campsite was via a ladder built by the Braveheart crew.
-The alternate route was in an area frequented by sea lions that required us to exit the boat and walk out on slippery rocks, or wear waders.
+The alternate route was in an area frequented by sea lions that required us to exit the boat and walk out on slippery rocks, and wearing waders or a cold weather immersion suit.

 At the top of the ladder you walk out on the horizontal lumber, to the ladder, then start your way down.
 These photos show that process.